Answering the Work-Life Balance Question

-Recently I received an email from a super-educated stay-at-home mom who wrote that she wanted to reenter the workforce part-time, but without a 10 til 2 office in her state, she was uncertain of how to approach her job search.
+Recently I received an email from a super-educated stay-at-home mom who wrote that she wanted to reenter the workforce part-time to maintain work-life balance, but without a 10 til 2 office in her state, she was uncertain of how to approach her job search.

 She asked about my secret recipe to finding that elusive work-life balance and how to prepare a resume when the old one is dusty.

 Oh, I wish I had a magic wand to make this all easy for you.
 It is not easy in the slightest to find that (almost mythical) flexible work-life balance.

 When will business and society truly see the value of smart women who choose to parent well, yet who still desire part-time paid career work… and the significant talent they bring to the marketplace?
 Today women dominate enrollment in undergraduate programs and are closing in on most master’s programs.
 Yet, ten years after graduation, a good portion of this incredibly educated workforce simply opts out of the rat race.

 Where did all these talented women go?
 They went home to raise the next generation of productive members of society.
 They’re the ones that refuse to dump their kid at the feet of teachers and care providers.
 They’re the ones that show up to school performances, drive carpool every morning, and try to bridge the gap in education funding by volunteering at the classroom.

 And volunteer they do!
 When their kids are in school they chair committees, run programs and raise funds for organizations big and small.